-In Board of Appeals Case No. 99-039E&V, the Board of Appeals approved multiple reductions in required structure and use setbacks for the adjoining gasoline service station, and the vicinal Shipley's Grant development on MD 108 has reduced setbacks, so the proposed reduction in this case will not alter the essential character of the neighborhood in which the lot is located.
-Additionally, a six-foot high open picket fence will buffer the use from adjacent properties.
-There is no evidence that the reduction would substantially impair the appropriate use or development of adjacent property, nor be detrimental to the public welfare, in accordance with Section 130.B.2.a.(2).
+In Board of Appeals Case No. 99-039E&V, the Board of Appeals approved multiple reductions in required structure and use setbacks for the adjoining gasoline service station, and the vicinal Shipley's Grant development on MD 108 has reduced setbacks, so the proposed reduction in this case for the screening wall will not alter the essential character of the neighborhood in which the lot is located.
+There is no evidence that the reduction would substantially impair the appropriate use or development of adjacent property, or be detrimental to the public welfare, in accordance with Section 130.0.B.2.a.(2).